catzz0507/linguaLibrary-ai/README.md

 JLPT-inspired Japanese learning is only the first module.

-The long-term goal is to evolve LinguaLibrary AI into a unified multilingual learning platform supporting:
+The long-term goal is to evolve Lingua Library into a unified multilingual learning platform supporting:

 - Korean TOPIK
 - English TOEIC / IELTS